nicholaswilde/recipes/docs/holiday/double-chocolate-peppermint-pie.md

 Spoon filling into pie crust.
 Chill pie 3 to 6 hours or until cold.
 Serve the same day the pie is made.
 Drizzle with hot fudge sauce and sprinkle with crushed peppermint candies before serving.

-### Step 7
+!!! tip

-Tip: Gel food coloring is a much thicker product than liquid food coloring, and it provides more intense color.
+    Gel food coloring is a much thicker product than liquid food coloring, and it provides more intense color.
 Use 1/8 tsp gel coloring or 15 to 18 drops liquid for a light pink filling.

 ## :link: Source